Organic Organization: What It Is and How to Build One

 5. Learning Orientation Over Blame

 Organic organizations treat failures as learning opportunities, not occasions for blame.
-This requires psychological safety.
-People must feel secure enough to surface problems early, admit mistakes, and propose experiments that might not work.
+This requires psychological safety: people must feel secure enough to surface problems early, admit mistakes, and propose experiments that might not work.
 Without this foundation, organic structures collapse into either chaos or hidden bureaucracy.

 Real Examples of Organic Organizations